|Type area:||Rielle Lake (NTS sheet 24A03) and Tudor Lake (sheet 23P14) areas|

 The De Pas Granitic Suite, consisting mainly of various biotite ± hornblende potassic intrusive phases, is the main unit of the De Pas Supersuite.
 The rock is intermediate to felsic in composition, and locally porphyraceous.
 It is divided into five units: 1) quartz diorite, diorite, monzodiorite and monzonite (pPdep1); 2) porphyraceous granodiorite and quartz monzodiorite (pPdep2); 3) heterogeneous granite containing numerous enclaves (pPdep3); 4) biotite granite (pPdep4); and, 5) syenite and monzonite (pPdep5).

 Rocks of unit pPdep2 are intruded to varying degrees by the different phases of unit pPdep4 as subconformable layers and centimetre to metre-wide dykes.
-The pPdep4 unit also includes decimetric and metric enclaves of unit pPdep2 porphyraceous granodiorite.
+Unit pPdep4 also includes decimetric and metric enclaves of unit pPdep2 porphyraceous granodiorite.

-The De Pas Granitic Suite rocks are commonly affected by the Rivière George Shear Zone (ZCrge), resulting in the development of mylonitic foliation, K-feldspar porphyroclasts and quartz bands, accompanied by more or less intense hematite, epidote and chlorite alteration in platings and veinlets.
+The De Pas Granitic Suite rocks are commonly affected by the Rivière George Shear Zone, resulting in the development of mylonitic foliation, K-feldspar porphyroclasts and quartz bands, accompanied by more or less intense hematite, epidote and chlorite alteration in platings and veinlets.